 Open Kitchen Design

 Modern Kitchens are almost always going to be open kitchens.
-Open plan spaces make the space feel larger and allows greater connectivity between the space and the people within.
-An open kitchen can be a centerpiece to a home design.
-If you are going to build an open kitchen you want to think about how the kitchen will work within the entire open area whether it be the living or dining room.
+Open floorplans make the space feel larger and allow greater connectivity between the space and the people within.
+An open kitchen can be a centerpiece to a well-designed home.
+If you are going to build an open kitchen, you want to think about how the kitchen will function within the entire open area, whether it be the living or dining room.

 Modern White Kitchen Design

-A lot of people love white kitchens but not everyone does, color really comes down to personal taste.
+A lot of people love white kitchens, especially when they are aiming for a modern kitchen, but not everyone does.
+It all comes down to your personal taste!